The Science of Vegan Lip Balm: Ingredients, Waxes & Clean Beauty Formulation

 Selecting Safe And Sustainable Aromatics

 Choose food-grade, plant-based essential oils and fruit extracts for their pleasant scents and gentle skin benefits.
 Options such as vanilla, citrus, and berry seed oils provide fragrance and antioxidant support.
-Always confirm purity and review IFRA compliance to ensure safety for sensitive skin.
+Always confirm purity and review IFRA compliance as well as GRAS certification to ensure safety for sensitive skin.

 Supporting Sustainability In Every Step

 Eco-conscious formulation includes responsible sourcing and packaging.
-Buy oils and butters in recyclable containers or bulk quantities to reduce waste, and store ingredients properly to preserve freshness.
+Buy oils and butters in recyclable containers or bulk quantities to reduce waste, and store ingredients properly to preserve freshness away from sunlight and sealed to prevent contamination.
 With mindful ingredient choices and sustainable practices, vegan lip balm formulation blends scientific care with environmental awareness, creating clean beauty that performs naturally and responsibly.

 Natural Preservatives And Shelf-Life Considerations